top of page

 The Role of Parents/Guardians

-Parent- Teacher meetings are organised once a year for every year group but if you have any worries or concerns regarding your son’s progress or well-being you can contact reception and make an appointment to meet with the relevant teacher(s).
+Parent- Teacher meetings are organised once a year for every year group but if you have any worries or concerns regarding your child’s progress or well-being you can contact reception and make an appointment to meet with the relevant teacher(s).

 The school must have up to date contact details of parents/ guardians especially email addresses and mobile contact numbers.
 We request that all parents and students read the Code of Behaviour and sign the School Rules together.